-The patient must be driven home from the procedure by a responsible person that stays for the duration of the procedure.
+The patient must be driven home from the procedure by a responsible person.
+Only one person is allowed to accompany the patient on the day of their procedure.
 A taxi ride is not an option unless the patient is accompanied by a responsible person.
 If a responsible person is not present, the procedure will be cancelled and rescheduled.